Social EngineeringGRIDINSOFT TEAM

 The following measures can help preempt and prevent social engineering attacks against your organization:

 1️⃣ Security awareness training

 Security awareness education should be an ongoing activity at any company.
 Staff members may not be aware of the dangers of social engineering, or if they are, they may forget the details over time.
 Therefore, conducting and continuously refreshing security awareness among employees is the first line of defense against social engineering.
-Employees of all levels in a company should be schooled to avoid giving out any information via email or phone to “sales” decoys on the topic of what hardware, software, applications, and resources are in common usage.
+Employees of all levels in a company should be schooled to avoid giving out any information via email or phone to “sales” decoys on what hardware, software, applications, and resources are in common use.

 2️⃣ Antivirus and endpoint security tools

 The primary measure is installing antivirus/antimalware and other endpoint security measures on user devices.
 Modern endpoint protection tools can identify and block obvious phishing messages or any message that links to malicious websites or IPs in threat intelligence databases.
-They can also intercept and stop malicious processes executed on a user’s device.
+They can also intercept and stop malicious processes on a user’s device.
 While sophisticated attacks are designed to bypass or disable endpoint and AV agents, those attacks tend to leave other tell-tale signs of a successful attack.

 3️⃣ Penetration testing